espressif/esp32-wifi-lib/README.rst

 ESP32 WiFi Stack Libraries
 ====================

-This repository contains binary libraries supporting the ESP32 RF subsystems.
+This repository contains binary libraries supporting the ESP32 series RF subsystems.
 It is used as a submodule within `Espressif IoT Development Framework`_ (ESP-IDF).

 Files in this repository are Copyright (C) 2015-2016 Espressif Systems.